-Southern Baptist Disaster Relief teams are currently responding to bring help, healing and hope to devastated families and communities across North America and in the Philippines.
-If you would like your donation to support a specific response, please indicate the response in the comments box on the donatons form.
-(Example: “Philippines"; "Illinois Tornado"; "Midwest Ice Storms"; "Sandy Rebuild").
+Southern Baptist Disaster Relief teams are currently responding to bring help, healing and hope to devastated families and communities across North America.
+This includes long-term recovery projects in New York (Sandy).
+If you would like your donation to support a specific response, please indicate the response in the comments box on the donations form.
+(Examples: "AR Tornadoes"; "Sandy Rebuild")

 Other Donation Options

-If you would like for your donation to support a specific response please indicate this in the memo line of your check or in the comments box of your online donation.
-(Example: Midwest Ice Storm, Illinois Tornado, Philippines, Sandy Rebuild)
+If you would like to designate your donation to support a specific response, please indicate this in the memo line of your check or in the comments box of your online donation.
+(Example: AR Tornadoes; Detroit MI Flood Recovery)

 You may also donate directly to state convention disaster relief efforts in states where active responses currently exist.:

 Frequently Asked Questions–Donations